locationproximity/LBSProximityAuditor/README.md

     a specific set of coordinates.

-Once the auditor implements the above calls, both the limit tests and the attacks work out of the box.
-In cases where the service is not a straightforward does not use standard proximity oracles (e.x. ring-based or disk-based) auditors can specify their own proximity oracle; subsequently, that can be passed as a parameter to ServiceAuditor for automatically evaluating the service.
+Once the auditor implements the above calls, both the limit tests and the attacks work "off-the-shelf".
+In cases where the service does not use standard proximity oracles (i.e., exact distance, ring-based or disk-based) auditors can specify their own proximity oracle; subsequently, that can be passed as a parameter to LBSProximityAuditor for automatically evaluating the service.
 For thorough examples on how to implement your own auditing class for your service, please see the example_auditor.py file.